 Joseph Ratzinger was born in Marktl am Inn (Germany) on April 16, 1927.

-In 1977 he was appointed Archbishop of München und Freising and cardinal in 1977 by Paul VI.
+In 1977 he was appointed Archbishop of München und Freising and cardinal the same year was named cardinal by Pope Paul VI.

-On April 19, 2005, he was elected Pontiff of the Catholic Church taking the name of Benedict XVI.
+On April 19, 2005, he was elected Pope of the Catholic Church taking the name of Benedict XVI.

 On February 11, 2013 he resigned from the Pontificate of the Catholic Church becoming Pope Emeritus.